scipion-em/docs/docs/developer/building-scipion-docs.rst

 Scipion's environment variables
 -------------------------------

-4. Set environment variables to emulate Scipion's environment.
+You can skip this step if you plan on setting up Pycharm to execute the commands.
+Keep reading to see examples of Pycharm run configurations.
+Set environment variables to emulate Scipion's environment.
 We have to do this because in order to build the api docs, Sphinx actually imports the modules.
 Without these variables, many modules will fail to import.
 We need:
 ``SCIPION_HOME``, ``LD_LIBRARY_PATH``, ``SCIPION_SHORT_VERSION``.
 To export these variables, we can use the following
 command:

 .. code-block:: bash

     (sphinx-env) $ $(scipion printenv | grep SCIPION_HOME)
     (sphinx-env) $ $(scipion printenv | grep LD_LIBRARY_PATH)
     (sphinx-env) $ $(scipion printenv | grep SCIPION_SHORT_VERSION)